DannyBoyNYC/CMS/readme.md

 * [AWS Using Docker](https://hackernoon.com/headless-wordpress-cms-on-aws-b64c9da8b9b5)
 * Contentful, Netlfiy CMS, Sanity

-One barrier: static site build tooling and Github-based workflow:

-> "No matter how fast your static build tool is, there will always be some delay between the time you publish/update new content and the time it appears.”

 ## CI/CD
 Continuous integration and continuous delivery - typical of smaller organizations that move fast and check in small code changes rather than long release cycles.

 Enterprises typically have longer release cycles **&#8756;** static websites often relegated to non mission critical content

+Barrier: static site build tooling and Github-based workflow:

+> "No matter how fast your static build tool is, there will always be some delay between the time you publish/update new content and the time it appears.”

 ## Contentful